 Has the spending on these wars created jobs?
 Yes.
 Wars in general stimulate demand for various outputs such as aircraft, ammunition, and uniforms.
-Approximately 8.3 jobs are created by every $1 million in military spending.
+Approximately 11,200 jobs are created by every $1 billion in military spending.
 Domestic industries that produce these goods may thrive during wartime, employing people who might otherwise be unemployed.
 Military spending by the federal government is therefore often considered not only a source of national security but also, a vital support to economic recovery and employment.

 Why are more jobs created in one industry than another?
-The three reasons why the same amount of spending generates differences in employment creation are: (1) labor intensity; (2) domestic content; and (3) wages.
+The three reasons why the same amount of spending generates differences in employment creation are: (1) labor intensity; (2) domestic versus international content; and (3) wages.

-Industries such as education and building weatherization are labor-intensive.
+Industries such as education and clean energy are labor-intensive.
 For a given level of spending, more of those dollars go toward hiring workers and less on equipment and materials.
-Secondly, the domestic content of industries such as education, healthcare, and construction is much higher than the domestic content of military spending – a greater percentage of the spending in these industries stays within the U.S., where it is used to hire domestic employees and buy domestic materials.
-Military spending presents a much bigger leakage to the economy, as military personnel spend more of their earnings abroad and more equipment and materials are procured from outside the U.S. Finally, all else being equal, if worker compensation is lower in industry A than industry B, the same pot of money can hire more workers in industry A than in B. Since wages, and particularly benefits, are lower in education, healthcare, and energy efficiency than they are for the military, military contractors in particular, the employment effects are greater in these industries.
+Secondly, the domestic content of industries such as education, health care, and construction is much higher than the domestic content of military spending – a greater percentage of the spending in these industries stays within the US, where it is used to hire domestic employees and buy domestic materials.
+Military spending presents a much bigger leakage to the economy, as military personnel spend more of their earnings abroad and more equipment and materials are procured from outside the US Finally, all else being equal, if worker compensation is lower in industry A than industry B, the same pot of money can hire more workers in industry A than in B. Since wages, and particularly benefits, are lower in education, health care, and clean energy than they are for the military, the same amount of money hires fewer people in the military.

 PHOTO by flickr Paul Keheler via Wikimedia Commons